 At the hearing, attendance of all Hearing Board members is recorded.
 Staff will highlight the merits and concerns of the application and give reasons supporting their recommendations for conditions or refusal.
 The applicant and/or agent will present their case and respond to any information presented by CH staff.
 Upon hearing the presentations and evidence, the Hearing Board will make a decision.
 The Hearing Board may grant the permission with or without conditions, or refuse the permission.

-The Mining and Lands Commissioner has been assigned the authority, duties and powers to hear appeals from the decisions of conservation authorities.
-The Mining and Lands Commissionermay dismiss the appeal or grant permission at a hearing.
+The Mining and Lands Tribunal has been assigned the authority, duties and powers to hear appeals from the decisions of conservation authorities.
+The Mining and Lands Tribunal dismiss the appeal or grant permission at a hearing.